david-walters/Milestone-2-Code-Institute/README.md

 For the rest of the text on the site, I used the CSS font-family sans-serif font that every browser should be compatible with.
 This CSS rule tells the browser to use the default sans-serif font available on the user's system.
 If Arial is available, it will be used; otherwise, the browser will use another sans-serif font available on the system.

 Sans-serif fonts are characterized by their lack of serifs, which are the small decorative strokes or tails found at the ends of characters in serif fonts.
-The absence of these serifs gives sans-serif fonts a clean and modern appearance and are easy to read.
+The absence of these serifs gives sans-serif fonts a clean and modern appearance which makes it easier to read.

 ### Imagery